Nick Fortes Preview, Player Props: Marlins vs. Nationals

 - The pitching staff for the Nationals has a collective 7.7 K/9, the second-worst in the league.

-- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.90).
+- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (4.94).

-- His last appearance was on Sunday against the Miami Marlins, when the right-hander threw seven innings, surrendering two earned runs while giving up five hits.
+- The righty's last appearance came on Monday against the Toronto Blue Jays, when he threw two innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.